 The ECHO credit recovery high school program is a centerpiece of Education Alternatives’s programming for teens in need of an educational setting where they can work at their own pace.

 Overview of the ECHO Program, Our Credit Recovery School

 About Our ECHO School

 The ECHO program is an alternative to EA’s Day Treatment Program, providing students with the opportunity to earn high school credits in a small group setting, using a blended learning system.

 The ECHO school day is designed as a flexible option–for students in need of credit recovery classes, for youth who have been suspended from their home public school, and as an option in lieu of student expulsion.

 Students in the ECHO program, though they typically do not need the intensive services of Day Treatment programming, may be part of REACH Counseling for therapeutic supports and individual counseling alongside credit recovery classes.

 ECHO primarily provides services to high school students in grades 9-12, but can accommodate students in junior high school, as well.
 Most students that attend have Individualized Education Programs (IEPs), but this is not a requirement.

-ECHO classrooms consist of several computer stations and small-group workstations.
-It is staffed by an intervention specialist and tutors.
+ECHO school classrooms consist of several computer stations and small-group workstations.
+An intervention specialist and tutors staff the credit recovery high school programs.
 This blended environment of technology and staff allows students to work at their own pace and receive one-on-one support when needed.

-Students can set a pace that works for them so they can work faster than in a traditional classroom setting allowing them to recover credits for on-time graduation.
+Students can set a pace that works for them so they can work faster than in a traditional classroom setting, allowing them to complete credit recovery class in time for graduation.